cadenmarinozzi/GetTam-React/README.md

 # Deploying

+Deploying requires having access to the Firebase, Heroku, and GitHub pages services.

 ### Backend

 To deploy the backend, add any new files to git, commit the files, and then run `git push heroku master` to deploy the changed files.